thin-edge/tedge-standalone/README.md

 runsvdir -P "$SVDIR/"
 ```

+Then reboot device to check if the services are started correctly.

 **Note** The above snippet uses **runit** to launch the thin-edge.io services from a custom configured services directory (as defined in the `/data/tedge/env` dotenv file). **runit** is used as it is included in busy-box and provides service supervision (e.g. it will automatically relaunch the service if it crashes for any reason).

 ## Service management